Maintaining a COVID Secure environment

 But what about the cake?!

-It is important to note that government and national governing body guidance is changing in real-time.
-We expect to update some of the measure outlined in this document to keep pace with these changes.
+It is important to note that HMG and NGB guidance changes in real-time.
+We expect to update some of the measures outlined in this document to keep pace with these changes, and we will inform you whenever this happens.
 If you are still unsure or have further questions, please talk to us–we are here to help.

 Health and safety remain our number one priority at all times.
 We trust these steps offer reassurance that we are doing everything we can to make Calmababy COVID safe for your family.

 Let’s hope we have no more national lockdowns.
 Thank you for your co-operation in what has been an immensely challenging period for everyone.